siprapatra/RN_GIT_Jobskills/README.md

 2) run "npm install"
 3) run "cd ios && pod install && cd .."
 4) To run on Android "react-native run-android" or To run on ios "react-native run-ios"
+5) To create apk in Android run "cd android && ./gradlew assembleDebug".
+Apk will be generated in Android build folder

 ### Build Issues